George Tragos/Lou Thesz Professional Wrestling Hall of Fame: Frank Gotch Award recipients

 Named after hall of fame inductee Frank Gotch, this award honors people in professional wrestling who brought positive recognition to the industry through work outside of it.

 James C. Melby Award recipients

 James C. Melby was the first recipient of this award and it was subsequently named after him.
 It recognizes excellence in professional wrestling writing or historical preservation.

 Lou Thesz Award recipients

 This award recognizes those in the professional wrestling industry who have used their skills in the realm of public service.

 George Tragos Award recipients

 This award recognizes wrestlers who have excelled in mixed martial arts.

 Gordon Solie Award recipients

 This award recognizes excellence in professional wrestling broadcasting.

+Jack Brisco Spotlight Award recipients

+Verne Gagne Trainer Award recipients

+Introduced in 2023, this award recognizes excellence in the training of others for professional wrestling.
+In the December 2023 newsletter published by the hall, it was announced this award would be renamed in honor of Verne Gagne.